ankita34359/Complete-JavaScript/13_Lecture: String Methods/13_Notes.md

 - `startsWith()` checks if a string starts with a specified substring.
 - `endsWith()` checks if a string ends with a specified substring.

+## 11. split(delimiter)

+Splits a string into an array of substrings based on a specified delimiter.

+## 12. indexOf(substring) and lastIndexOf(substring)

+- `indexOf()` returns the index of the first occurrence of a substring.
+- `lastIndexOf()` returns the index of the last occurrence.

+## 13. charAt(index)

+Returns the character at a specified index.

+## 14. charCodeAt(index)

+Returns the Unicode value of the character at a specified index.

+## 15. repeat(count)

+Repeats a string a specified number of times.